Learn why data loss prevention is important and how you can implement a DLP policy in your business.

 "Weak passwords are a big culprit of malicious parties gaining access to a business's internal network, and [they] often use that access to leak sensitive data," Wood said.
 "Hackers often engage in manipulation tactics to obtain access to data, most commonly through phishing."

 Outsiders are not the only potential threats to your data security.
 Although you may trust your employees, data loss stemming from an internal source is more common than you might think.
 An insider threat may come from an employee, former employee, contractor or business associate attempting to maliciously misuse critical data.
-Conversely, a data breach can occur from an employee accidentally downloading malware through an email link.
+A data breach can also occur from an employee accidentally downloading malware through an email link.